sculpin/sculpin.io/source/getstarted.md

 ---
-layout: default
+layout: doc
-title: Get started
+title: Get Started
 nav_name: getstarted
+slug: get-started

 ---

-# Welcome to Sculpin
+## Welcome to Sculpin!

 This guide will explain the easiest way to get up and published.
 More features and ways of using Sculpin can be found on the documentation page.